toutpt/collective.googleloader/README.txt

     dynamic loading or auto-loading to enhance the performance of your application.

-This add-on provide integration of the google loader into Plone
+This add-on provide integration of the google loader (aka jsapi) into Plone.
+It provides autoupdate of javascript registry depend on hostname.
+API keys are stored into plone.app.registry, so you can use the provided control panel to configure it (adding API keys)